mattermost/mattermost-plugin-github/README.md

 > Hi team,

 > We've set up the Mattermost GitHub plugin, so you can get notifications from GitHub in Mattermost.
 To get started, run the `/github connect` slash command from any channel within Mattermost to connect your Mattermost account with GitHub.
-The command is only visible to you..
 Then, take a look at the [slash commands](https://github.com/mattermost/mattermost-plugin-github#slash-commands) section for details about how to use the plugin.

 ## Slash Commands